-Any BOTC entering the UK from the relevant countries (provided they have not renounced or acquired their BOTC status by naturalisation as a BOTC in an overseas territory after 21 May 2002) will be doing so as a British Citizen and will not be subject to immigration control.

-- Holders of BDTC/BOTC passports were allowed to present their BDTC/BOTC documents as evidence of right of abode in the UK prior to obtaining full British Citizen passports until 21 May 2002. - These students still have to meet the ordinary residence criteria. - Students from BOTs are eligible for home fee status only (unless they meet the criteria of a residency category under Schedule 1 (2017) or Schedule 2 (2018)).
+- Any BOTC entering the UK from the relevant countries (provided they have not renounced or acquired their BOTC status by naturalisation as a BOTC in an overseas territory after 21 May 2002) will be doing so as a British Citizen and will not be subject to immigration control.
+They also have the same rights as any other EEA national. - Holders of BDTCBOTC passports were allowed to present their BDTC/BOTC documents as evidence of right of abode in the UK prior to obtaining full British Citizen passports until 21 May 2002. - These students still have to meet the ordinary residence criteria. - Students from BOTs are eligible for home fee status only (unless they meet the criteria of a residency category under Schedule 1 (2017) or Schedule 2 (2018)).

-Students may be asked to provide proof that they have settled status, when applying for places at colleges and universities in England, Wales and Northern Ireland.
+Students may be asked to provide proof that they are UK nationals, when applying for places at colleges and universities in England, Wales and Northern Ireland.